hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples. **Based on the authors' hypothesis, we may expect the enrichment of processes / pathways related to *translation, splicing, and the regulation of mRNAs*.**

-Let's open RStudio and create a new project directory for our "Functional Analysis" lesson.

-1. Open RStudio
-2. Go to the `File` menu and select `New Project`.
-3. In the `New Project` window, choose `New Directory`.
-Then, choose `Empty Project`.
-Name your new directory `Functional_analysis` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
-4. Click on `Create Project`.
-5. After your project is completed, if the project does not automatically open in RStudio, then go to the `File` menu, select `Open Project`, and choose `Functional_analysis.Rproj`.
-6. When RStudio opens, you will see three panels in the window.
-7. Go to the `File` menu and select `New File`, and select `R Script`.
-The RStudio interface should now look like the screenshot below.
-8. Let's create `data` and `results` directories within your working directory by clicking on `New Folder` within the `Files` tab.
-9. Download the **differential expression results** to the `data` directory by right clicking on [this link](https://github.com/hbctraining/Training-modules/blob/master/DGE-functional-analysis/data/Mov10oe_DE_results.csv?raw=true)

-If you right click on the link, and "Save link as..".
-Choose `~/Desktop/Functional_analysis/data` as the destination of the file.
-You should now see the `Mov10oe_DE_results.csv` file appear in your working directory.

 ## Over-representation analysis
 The first main category of functional analysis tools is the over-representation analysis, which explores whether there is enrichment of known biological functions in a particular set of genes (e.g. significant DE genes).
 There are a plethora of functional enrichment tools that perform some type of over-representation analysis by querying databases containing information about gene function and interactions. **Querying these databases for gene function requires the use of a _consistent vocabulary_ to describe gene function.** One of the most widely-used vocabularies is the **Gene Ontology (GO)**.
 This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as GO terms.